mmirolim/gtr/README.md

 - Reflection operations are not supported (may not resolve affected code)
 - May become slow with big projects
 - Basic support for subtests t.Run
-- Needs more extensive testing
+- Needs more extensive testing (tested only on linux and darwin)
-- Tested only on Linux
+- Does not work with monorepo

 # Installation